-This instant pot chicken korma is rich, creamy and flavorful.
+This instant pot chicken korma is rich, creamy, and flavorful.
 It’s the real deal y’all.
-This chicken korma is much tastier than what you’ll find in restaurants and thanks to the instant pot, you can make it at home in like half an hour – definitely under an hour!
-The hardest part of this recipe is gathering together all of the ingredients (which really takes only like 5 minutes).
+This chicken korma is much tastier than what you’ll find in restaurants, and thanks to the instant pot, you can make it at home in like half an hour – definitely under an hour!
+The hardest part of this recipe is gathering all of the ingredients (which really takes only like 5 minutes).
 After that, it’s cake.
 Well, korma.

 Mughlai dishes are a treat because they are so decadent.
 They’re creamy and rich and call for dried fruit and nuts, which add awesome texture.
-Pre-Instant Pot, I really only made korma when we were having guests over – it was a “special occasion” dish and while it’s still an excellent dish to make for guests, it’s also easy enough to make whenever I want a delicious and comforting meal.
+Pre-Instant Pot, I really only made korma when we were having guests over – it was a “special occasion” dish.
+While it’s still an excellent dish to make for guests, it’s also easy enough to make whenever I want a delicious and comforting meal.

-I know those of you following my onion masala series are going to ask if you can use that instead — yes, you can however I have yet to determine the right quantity.
+I know those of you following my onion masala series will ask if you can use that instead — yes, you can; however, I have yet to determine the right quantity.
 My guess is half a cup – so if you figure it out, please leave a comment letting us know!
-I recently used onion masala and cashew butter to make this more of a “short-cut korma” and while it was good, it wasn’t quite as good.
+I recently used onion masala and cashew butter to make this more of a “short-cut korma,” and while it was good, it wasn’t quite as good.
 I plan on trying it again using onion masala with the blended cashew sauce – I think blending the cashews really makes a difference.
-So basically… make my recipe as written below if you want excellent korma – but if you do decide to experiment, tell me how it goes!
+Basically, make my recipe as written below if you want excellent korma – but if you do decide to experiment, tell me how it goes!

 Enjoy this creamy dreamy mild korma over a bowl of basmati rice or matar pulao or brown basmati and as you eat it, just remember you are a queen… or a king… or a jester lol (you’re only going to get that joke if you read above…).
 Anyway, enjoy!